 Be assertive about your place in line while buying a ticket.
 If you step aside for all the people trying to cut in line (the actual ‘line’ for buying ticket is not very clear) you’ll never get in!
 Step up and ask the monk or nun for a ticket.

-You’ll find icons in the very small gift shops which help fund the monasteries and beautiful souvenirs.
+You’ll find icons in the very small gift shops which help fund the Meteora monasteries and make lovely souvenirs.
 They are beautiful and also representative of the importance of religion in the Greek culture.

 Greece is a fantastic destination for families!
-Read on about a Greek vacation.
+Read on about a Greece Family Vacation.

-We just LOVED our trip to Greece and would love to go back.
+We just LOVED our Greece Family Vacation where we celebrated my BIG birthday and our 17th wedding anniversary and would love to go back.

 Natalie, The Educational Tourist